nodemailer/wildduck/docs/api.md

 - **user** (required) is the ID of the user
 - **limit** is an optional number to limit listing length, defaults to 20
+- **action** is an optional filter to list only specific actions, for example "create asp" to list only entries for creating new application specific passwords

 **Example**